chef-training/introduction_to_testing/README.md

 ^ (<- that carrot indicates the location within the source where the issue was detected)
 ```

-Rubocop is executed with the following default set of rules: https://github.com/bbatsov/rubocop/blob/master/config/enabled.yml.
-There are a number of rules that are disabled by default https://github.com/bbatsov/rubocop/blob/master/config/disabled.yml.

-Rubocop feedback can sometimes feel not very helpful because it usually focuses on spaces, parenthesis, and other minutia within the language.
-Chef itself generates source code for you within cookbooks that will generate various issues to fix.
+Rubocop feedback can sometimes feel not very helpful.
+This is because the majority of the raised issues will be related to style and formatting (e.g. spaces, parenthesis, and other minutia within the language).

+> Even some of the files (e.g. metadata.rb) the Chef tools generate will immediately raise issues when reviewed by Rubocop.

+Rubocop is executed with the following default set of enabled [rules](https://github.com/bbatsov/rubocop/blob/master/config/enabled.yml).
+There are also a number of [disabled rules](https://github.com/bbatsov/rubocop/blob/master/config/disabled.yml).

 To assist you with maximizing the effectiveness of the tool you are able to configure the various cops to ensure that the tool focuses on the conventions that you feel are important.
-You also have the ability to disable the cops that you never want executed.

-We define these rules and exceptions on a per cookbook basis, though they are often the same across all our cookbooks.
-Within a particular cookbook you are allowed to define a file named `.rubocop.yml` file.
-In this file you specify the name of the rule.
-You specify overriding parameters if necessary.
-You specify whether the rule should be enabled.
+This may mean completely disabling a cop that you feel is not important to your cookbook and not a standard you would like to adopt as a team.

+Eech cookbook you create can have its own custom set of enabled, disabled, and configured cops.

+> While you are able to define different rubocop rules per cookbook often times all your cookbooks within your organization will share the same rules.

+Within a particular cookbook you define a YAML (YAML Ain't Markup Language) file named `.rubocop.yml`.
+YAML files are white-space significant formatted file, like python.

 This is an example of a common `.rubocop.yml` for Chef cookbooks.